Meixii/unit-iv-hunger-games/documentation.md

 **Reference:** All sections.

 ### Phase Overlaps & Parallelization
 Tasks in each phase build on each other but UI/prototyping tasks (4.1–4.3) can begin after Phase 2 stable baseline is available.
+The Grid GUI (4.2) can be prototyped in parallel once action resolution and events are stable.

 Encourage periodic reviews and changelogs after each phase for easier debugging and progress tracking.